Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Examples

 \section{Examples}

-Theorem \ref{ch.
+In this section we specialize the expression of Theorem \ref{ch.
 2, sect.
 3, thm.
-1} gives an expression for the generating function of Euler characteristics of moduli spaces of $\mu$-stable torsion free sheaves of rank $r$ and first Chern class $c_{1}$ on an arbitrary nonsingular complete toric surface $X$ with ample divisor $H$.
-Although the expression in Theorem \ref{ch.
-2, sect.
-3, thm.
-1} is general, further simplifications can be obtained in examples as we will see in this section.
-We apply Theorem \ref{ch.
-2, sect.
-3, thm.
-1} to the examples $X$ arbitrary and rank $r = 1$, $X = \mathbb{P}^{2}$ and rank $r = 1,2,3$ and $X = \mathbb{F}_{a}$ ($a \in \mathbb{Z}_{\geq 0}$) and rank $r = 1,2$.
-Various authors have considered some of these cases individually including Ellingsrud and Str{\o}mme, G\"ottsche, Klyachko, Yoshioka and Weist.
-We will compare our results to their work and Joyce's general theory of wall-crossing for motivic invariants counting (semi)stable objects.
+1} to the following cases: any $S$ and $r=1$, $S=\PP^2$ and $r=1,2,3$, and $S = \mathbb{F}_a$ and $r=2$.
+Some of these cases have been considered individually by various authors including Ellingsrud and Str{\o}mme, G\"ottsche, Klyachko, Yoshioka and Weist.
+In the case $S = \mathbb{F}_a$, we study the dependence on the choice of polarization and compare to Joyce's general theory of wall-crossing for motivic invariants counting (semi)stable objects in an abelian category.